The state of Oklahoma provides several veteran benefits. This page explains those benefits.

 Sales Tax Exemption

-Veterans who are rated 100% permanently and totally disabled by the VA are exempt from state sales tax.
+Veterans rated 100% permanently and totally disabled by the VA are exempt from state sales tax.

 Free Admission To State Owned Or Operated Parks & Museums

-All honorably discharged Veterans who are currently Oklahoma residents shall be allowed free admission to all state-owned or state-operated parks and museums.
+Honorably discharged Oklahoma resident veterans get free admission to all state owned or operated parks and museums.